acrookston/ACRAutoComplete/README.md

 ACRAutoComplete is available under the MIT license.
 See the LICENSE file for more info.

-The example project (not the Pod) includes a SOWPODS word file which is used for testing.
+The example project (not the framework) includes a SOWPODS word file which is used for testing.
 The license of the SOWPODS file when downloaded was unknown but was labeled "open source".